SayantanMitra87/DataScience/README.md

 * [Recurrent Neural Networks:](https://github.com/kjw0612/awesome-rnn.git) Here’s a awesome list of dedicated resources for RNN.
 If you have longed to curate the resources for RNN, you’ve like to stop here and take a glance.
 This guide consists of codes, lectures, books and resources on multiple applications of RNN.

-* [Convolutional Neural Networks](http://colah.github.io/) By Christopher Olah- A wandering machine learning researcher, bouncing between groups.
+* [Convolutional Neural Networks](http://colah.github.io/) By Christopher Olah - A wandering machine learning researcher, bouncing between groups.
 He wants to understand things clearly, and explain them well.

 ## Top 30 Data Scientists to Follow on GitHub